sgasilov/ez_ufo/readme.md

 Ezufo provides a graphical interface to the data reconstruction tools of the ufo-kit software package (https://github.com/ufo-kit).
-It can be used to find the center of rotation and reconstruct X-ray uCT slices, to optimize reconstruction parameters, and to batch process multiple data sets after experiment.
+It can be used to find the center of rotation and reconstruct X-ray microCT slices, to optimize reconstruction parameters, and to batch process multiple data sets after an experiment.

 Distributed without warranty of any kind.